anathn/tls-validator/README.md

 ```
 python main.py sample-file.txt
 ```
-main.py will output two files by default:
+main.py will output two files in the `output` directory by default:

 **all_domains.html**
 * Contains all domains and their detected status.